astarte-platform/astarte/doc/pages/architecture/030-interface.md

 The following types are supported:

-* `double`: A double-precision floating-point format as specified by binary64, by the IEEE 754 standard
+* `double`: A double-precision floating-point number as specified by binary64, by the IEEE 754 standard (NaNs and other non numerical values are not supported).
 * `integer`: A signed 32 bit integer.
 * `boolean`: Either `true` or `false`, adhering to JSON boolean type.
 * `longinteger`: A signed 64 bit integer (please note that `longinteger` is represented as a string